Specialist Designer Craftsman in Jewellery : Our Ethical Policies

 All of the precious metals in the field (whether minerals or chemical elements) are obtained initially from traditional mining processes.
 Nasty chemicals (for example Cyanide) are sometimes used to aid in the Extraction of the gold from the raw materials.

-There is a wealth of information about gold mining elsewhere on the web, in particular we recommend wikipedia's gold mining section.
+There is a wealth of information about gold mining elsewhere on the web, in particular wikipedia's gold mining section is recommended.

 Stones